 Trade secrets are a form of intellectual property.
-Common examples of a business's trade secrets are customer lists, sensitive marketing information, unpatended inventions, software, formulas and recipes, techniques, processes, and other business information that provides a company with a business edge.
+Common examples of a business's trade secrets are customer lists, sensitive marketing information, non-patented (and non-patentable) inventions, software, formulas and recipes, techniques, processes, and other business information that provides a company with a business edge.

 Information is more likely to be considered a trade secret if it is:

 Washington is one of the many states that have adopted the Uniform Trade Secrets Act (UTSA).
 The UTSA is a uniform law, which has been passed in some form by most states.
 Washington’s trade secret law can be found at Wash.
 Rev. Code.
 Ann.
 Secs.
 19.108.010 et seq.

 A victim of trade secret theft can also seek financial compensation that measures the actual loss attributed to the theft or the profits (or “unjust enrichment”) acquired by the trade secret thief.
 In egregious situations, a Washington court can award punitive damages up to twice the amount of any award.
 Attorney fees will also be awarded in egregious (willful and malicious) situations or if a claim is brought in bad faith.

-An action for misappropriation must be brought within 3 years after the misappropriation is discovered or by the exercise of reasonable diligence should have been discovered.
+An action for misappropriation must be brought within three years after the misappropriation is discovered or by the exercise of reasonable diligence should have been discovered.
 This statute of limitations is strict, meaning that courts are unlikely to give you any leeway.
 Therefore, if you have a claim for trade secret infringement, be sure to act on it diligently.